 You can use the Descript Discord platform to discuss problems, suggest improvements, connect with like-minded people, and get help in your video creation and editing journey.

-Descript Customer Support
+Descript Customer Service

 Descript has created a help center for its users with a ton of different resources.
 These resources include video tutorials, how-to guides, a reference manual, and a product changelog.

 The product changelog will help you keep up with the latest updates.
-The tutorials and how-to guides will help you get started.
+The Descript tutorials and how-to guides will help you get started.
 And the reference manual will teach you everything you need to know about what different tools (e.g., Overdub and Quick Recorder) do and what different terms (e.g., scene, canvas, timeline, etc.) mean.